audinux/parse-spec/README.md

 ## Usage

-1. Check the path line 44 in `main.py`
-2. Run `python main.py`
+Run `python main.py <path to spec files>`  a glob is used to scan sub-folders `**/*.spec`.

 For test, the application can read the `tests` directory, which contains a few folders.
+Run `python main.py .`

 To run on the full list of spec, clone the `fedora-spec` spec repo next to this repo.
+Run `python main.py ../fedora-spec`

 ## TODO

-- add the `/*.spec` folder as a program argument
 - Output more statistical analysis
 - Add a mass modification feature